 You will be disregarded if you are the spouse , civil partner or dependant of a student, are not a British Citizen, and are prevented by the terms of your permission to be in the UK either from taking paid employment or from claiming Benefits.
 The Council will need to verify student status and will ask for confirmation that the spouse or dependant has "no recourse to public finds" stamped on their passport

 You will be disregarded if you are a student nurse on a course leading to registration under the nurses or midwives part of the Register.
 Student nurses studying for their first inclusion on the Register are not counted.
 Nurses who are already on the Register but are taking further courses are counted.
 Students nurses studying academic courses at universities are excluded from this definition as they are considered as students.

-To apply for student discount please use the start button and download the form.
+To apply for student discount please download the form.

 You will need to know the details of your student course, hours per week and location of study.